cacayan2/cs313413f24p2/README.txt

 either implementation of the list data structure is still the same.
 What changes is performance.
 When using an ArrayList, the tests finish in on average 70ms, while when using a LinkedList, on average 15 ms (for the entire test suite).
 Because this test suite is truly only bottlnecked by the dynamic resizing of the list (using the list.add() method, the iteration through the list will cost about the same for both implementations in terms of runtime complexity), the runtime of the completion of all tests is a robust enough metric for performance.
+But behaviorally, there is no difference - the interface for both lists are the same and the only changes that needed to be made to the code were in the creation of the List object (implementation does not matter).

 2. What happens if you use list.remove(Integer.valueOf(77))?